III - THE INTERVIEWS

 Many philosophers believe that this is impossible, because the causal nature of the universe, whatever it is, doesn’t allow for it.
 This resistance is often called the “Standard Argument” against free will, and it goes like this:

 Kane has spent over forty years fighting the Standard Argument, and I must say I admire the consistency with which he has built up his theoretical edifice, as well as the energy with which he defends it.
-First of all, here is how he gets the randomness in: quantum random events at a tiny scale in our brain (perhaps in the synapses) cause tiny micro-variations, the effects of which are amplified through chaotic processes in the brain, thus leading to potentially different outcomes down the road.
-According to him, there are particular moments in life where we face a decision of such importance, where the competing options are both supported by non-conclusive but equally strong reasons, that we are “in two minds” and torn about what to do.
+First of all, here is how he introduces the randomness into things (which is necessary at some point to defend libertarian free will): quantum random events at a tiny scale in our brain (perhaps in the synapses) cause tiny micro-variations, the effects of which are amplified through chaotic processes in the brain, thus leading to potentially different outcomes down the road.
+According to him, there are particular moments in life when we face a decision of such importance, where the competing options are both supported by non-conclusive but equally strong reasons, that we are “in two minds” and torn about what to do.
 In these “soul-searching moments,” we must make an effort to resolve the tension and make a choice.